 Bristlecone Hemlock Facts

 - This masterpiece of Nature and evolution most frequently goes by the deceptive common name of the Bristlecone Hemlock.
-For the moment, the remarkable tree has no other broadly accepted general name.
-Though that’s not unknown, it’s uncommon.
+For the moment, the remarkable creation of Nature has no other broadly accepted general name.
+Though that’s not unknown, it’s still uncommon.

-- Among scientific professionals, though, the plant remains better known by its official title.
+- Among scientific professionals, though, the amazing plant remains much better known by its official title.
 That’s a somewhat hard to pronounce term for the layman, however.
-That’s because it bears the cumbersome technical name of the Nothotsuga longibracteta.
+That’s because it bears the extremely cumbersome technical name of the Nothotsuga longibracteta.

 - It received that name due to the efforts of two noted researchers.
 They were Hu Xiansu and Christopher Nigel Page.
 They achieved the first formal acknowledgement of the plant as a separate and distinct species.
-This only occurred in the year 1989.
+This scientifically noteworthy deed occurred in 1989.

 - Regardless of which term one chooses to use when referring to it, the flora remains an impressive species.
-It also stands out from the majority of similar plants.
+The botanical wonder also stands out from the great majority of similar plants.
 That’s due to the fact that it currently represents the only known member of its genus.

 - Sadly, the fabulous Bristlecone Hemlock appears to be steadily declining in numbers.
 This unfortunate situation further seems to hold true throughout its native range.
-The IUCN therefore presently lists this botanical marvel as Near Threatened.
+The IUCN therefore presently lists this floral marvel as Near Threatened on its published Red List.

-- Given its present situation, it understandably faces various threats to its continued existence.
+- Given its present situation, it understandably faces various threats to its continued existence as a species.
 The most pressing one for the moment continues to come from ongoing deforestation.
-The ongoing effects of climate change, however, also now pose a danger.
+The ever-increasing effects of climate change, however, also now pose a danger.

 Related Articles